-- (1) Preliminary data. - (2) For additional information on this methodology see "Defined Terms and Conventions-Certain Defined Terms-GDP." - (3) Percentage change from previous year. - (4) Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) 2019-2022 revised data.
-All data conforms to IMF's 6th Edition of the Balance of Payments Manual. - (6) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (7) As presented, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (8) Budgetary Government corresponds to all entities within the central government of the Dominican Republic, which consists of the legislative, judicial and executive branches, and its authorized representatives. - (9) Includes social security contributions and grants. - (10) Excludes "Statistical Discrepancy" (difference between financing below the line and the overall fiscal balance registered above the line). - (11) Includes "Statistical Discrepancy." - (12) The non-financial public sector includes the Budgetary Government and non-financial public sector institutions (such as extra-budgetary, social security funds, local governments, and state-owned enterprises). - (13) Consolidated public sector debt.
-Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors. - (14) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the creditor's nationality. - (15) Net of Budgetary Government liabilities owned by the Central Bank.

-(16) Data corresponds to total amount for the three-month period ended March 31, 2024 as a percentage of annual estimated GDP for 2024.
+(3) Percentage change from previous year.

+(4) Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force.

+(5) 2019-2022 revised data.
+All data conforms to IMF's 6th Edition of the Balance of Payments Manual.

+- (6) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (7) As presented, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (8) Budgetary Government corresponds to all entities within the central government of the Dominican Republic, which consists of the legislative, judicial and executive branches, and its authorized representatives. - (9) Includes social security contributions and grants. - (10) Excludes "Statistical Discrepancy" (difference between financing below the line and the overall fiscal balance registered above the line).
+(11) Includes "Statistical Discrepancy." - (12) The non-financial public sector includes the Budgetary Government and non-financial public sector institutions (such as extra-budgetary, social security funds, local governments, and state-owned enterprises). - (13) Consolidated public sector debt.
+Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors. - (14) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the creditor's nationality. - (15) Net of Budgetary Government liabilities owned by the Central Bank. - (16) Converted to U.S. dollars using the exchange rate at the end of the period. - (17) Data corresponds to total amount for the three-month period ended September 30, 2024 as a percentage of annual estimated GDP for 2024.